tekknolagi/tekknolagi.github.com/_drafts/2020-10-08-compiling-a-lisp-9.md

 Notice how the `heap` pointer has been moved over 2 words, and the `pair` pointer is the returned cons cell.
-Although we'll tag the `pair` pointer, I am point it at the beginning of the `car` for clarity.
+Although we'll tag the `pair` pointer, I am pointing it at the beginning of the `car` for clarity in the diagram.

-In order to get this big slab of memory in the first place, we'll have the outside C code (right now, that's our test handler) call `malloc` on some amount of space.
+In order to get this big slab of memory in the first place, we'll have the outside C code (right now, that's our test handler) call `malloc`.

 You're probably wondering what we're going to do when we run out of memory.
 At some point in this series we'll have a garbage collector that can reclaim some